ploomber/core/doc/deprecation.md

 Ensure you pin this version in the `setup.py` file (`ploomber-core>=0.1.*`)
 ```

-If an attribute is renamed, use `deprecated.method` and pass the `renamed` argument:
+If an attribute is renamed, use `deprecated.method` and pass the `renamed` argument.

+Furthermore, add the following directives to the docstrings (with the appropriate message):

+- `.. versionadded:: {deprecated_in}`: to the new attribute
+- `.. deprecated:: {deprecated_in}`: to the old attribute

 ```{code-cell} ipython3
 from ploomber_core import deprecated